-• EXEC mode is the default mode and has a privilege level of 1, which is the most restricted level.
-Only a limited selection of commands is available, notably the show commands, which allow you to view system information.

-- EXEC Privilege mode has commands to view configurations, clear counters, manage configuration files, run diagnostics, and enable or disable debug operations.
+- EXEC mode is the default mode and has a privilege level of 1, which is the most restricted level.
+Only a limited selection of commands is available, notably the show commands, which allow you to view system information. - EXEC Privilege mode has commands to view configurations, clear counters, manage configuration files, run diagnostics, and enable or disable debug operations.
 The privilege level is 15, which is unrestricted.
-You can configure a password for this mode. - CONFIGURATION mode allows you to configure security features, time settings, set logging and SNMP functions, and set line cards on the system.
+You can configure a password for this mode. - CONFIGURATION mode allows you to configure security features, time settings, set logging and SNMP functions, configure static ARP and MAC addresses, and set line cards on the system.